 Ned also is Program Director and Media Producer at the Vermont Folklife Center.

-Kathleen Haughey, Director of Education & Ethnomusicologist
+Kathleen Haughey, Executive Director & Ethnomusicologist

 Kathleen has a diverse background in education, ethnomusicology, and collaborative ethnography and media making.
 As a PhD student in Ethnomusicology at Brown University, Kathleen co-led an audio and video ethnography project with Mbyá-Guarani musicians in southern Brazil.
 Kathleen also has years of experience as an educator, having taught in both K-12 and higher education settings.
 She has additional years of experience teaching early childhood music and cello in private music studios.